Onther-Tech/doc.tokamak.network/docs/guides/getting-started/how-to-connect-public-network-manually.md

 > If you want to use both `rpc` and `keystore`, add `--allow-insecure-unlock` to the command.

-You can check status of Faraday testnet in [here](http://ethstats.faraday.tokamak.network/).
+You can check status of Faraday testnet [here](http://ethstats.faraday.tokamak.network/).